 16 GB memory

-2.2 GHZ Core i7
+Quad Core i7

 minimum 256 SSD

-The cost of the Macbook can range from $1500 – $2799+, depending on the specifications.
+The cost of the Macbook can range from $1800 – $2799+, depending on the specifications.
 Basically, any latest 15-inch MacBook Pro will do the job.
 But get the highest spec you can afford!
 Get AppleCare +! (at least AppleCare).

 Studio Art, Creative Tech and Graphic Design candidates must be currently enrolled or have passed all three Foundation courses (1204, 1404 and 1604).
 The SOVA Foundations of Art and Design curriculum in the first and second semesters will supply students with the necessary information and proficiency to continue in their chosen major beyond their first year.

 Students must have and maintain a QCA of 2.0 to remain in Studio Art, CT and GD programs.